Best Crypto Tax Software and Calculators

 Calculating crypto taxes accurately is essential when diving into the crypto world.
 As mentioned before - every action you take in the crypto world is still taxable in the eyes of the IRS, and you should have your documents in order.

 A good tax software will help you manage your portfolio and submit accurate reports without overpaying your taxes or paying any penalties.
-Make sure to look for the following when choosing a cryptocurrency tax calculator.
+Make sure to look for the following when parsing through the market's offers.

 You need to keep track not only of prices but also dates, the amount of coins or tokens you traded, and the length of time you kept those in your wallet.